Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 From Clinic Employee to Independent Provider: Making the Leap

-You're a skilled injector generating six figures in revenue for someone else's clinic.
-What would it look like to keep 100% of that revenue yourself as a founding provider?
-Here's how aesthetic providers are making the transition to independent mobile practice.
+You're a skilled licensed provider generating significant treatment revenue for someone else's clinic.
+What would it look like to retain industry-leading payouts as a Provider running your own mobile practice?
+Here's how licensed providers are making the transition to independent concierge work.

 Read More →